STAR Early Entry recommendation guide

 The school recommendation process is fully online allowing schools to monitor their students' applications and provide a recommendation in real time.

-Prior to applications opening on 20 July, schools will be sent a link to the SCU STAR Early Entry site along with a user name and password.
-Once logged in you will be able to make recommendations for your students' applications up until the assessment closing date of 14 September.
+Prior to applications opening on 12 July, schools will be sent a link to the STAR Early Entry site along with a user name and password.
+Once logged in you will be able to make recommendations for your students' applications up until the assessment closing date of 15 September.

-SCU STAR Early Entry offers are valid for admission in 2017.
+STAR Early Entry offers are valid for admission in 2018.
 Students are unable to defer these offers to commence study in a later year.

 Contact SCU Admissions